nightsky37/Figure-Skating-Body-Analyzing/README.md

 * Model
   * We use LSTM architecture to analyze our dataset.
-  * The LSTM code is from : https://github.com/SBoyNumber1/LSTM-video-classification
+  * The LSTM code is referenced from : https://github.com/SBoyNumber1/LSTM-video-classification

 * Body skeleton
   * OpenPose : https://github.com/CMU-Perceptual-Computing-Lab/openpose